Strength Training for Beginners-Gym Direct

 Technique is a critical part of this process.
 If you want to optimize your ability to build muscle and get stronger then ensuring you’re using the correct technique and executing the exercises correctly is a must.

-Going into the gym and simply throwing big weights around with scant regard for form and technique isn’t going to get you anywhere
+Going into the gym and simply throwing big weights around with scant regard for form and technique isn’t going to get you anywhere…and will likely result in injury which will set your progress back even further.

 It’s important to be able to feel the muscle working during the exercise – if you can’t then it’s likely that your technique needs addressing.